 Leases - In February 2016, the FASB issued Accounting Standards Update 2016-02 "Leases" (Topic 842), which provides guidance on the recognition, measurement, presentation and disclosure on leases.
 Under the standard, substantially all leases will be reported on the balance sheet as right-of-use assets and lease liabilities.
 The new guidance is effective for fiscal years and interim periods within those fiscal years beginning after December 15, 2018.
 Early adoption is permitted.
 We have begun to evaluate the impact of this amended guidance on our financial position, results of operations, disclosures and internal controls but have not yet finalized our determination regarding the expected financial impact of this amended guidance.
+While we are unable to quantify the impact at this time, we expect the primary impact to our consolidated financial position upon adoption will be the recognition, on a discounted basis, of our minimum commitments under non-cancelable operating leases on our consolidated balance sheets resulting in the recording of right-of-use assets and lease obligations.
+We intend to complete a comprehensive internal review of all lease obligations by the end of the third quarter of the fiscal year ending March 31, 2019.
 We plan to adopt Topic 842 in the first quarter of the fiscal year ending March 31, 2020.